pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 From the previous example we saw that `TwitchConnection.cs` was by far the most commited to file in `TwitchEverywhere`.
 We can use the following algorithm to find its hotspot methods:
 1. Get the commits for the file in the given time range
-2. Get the changes for each commit
+2. Get the changes for the file in each commit
 3. Compare the current commit and the next commit
 4. Count the number of times each method was changed between commits
 5. Sort the methods by the number of changes
 6. Visualize the data

 Finding method changes between commits (steps 3 and 4) using git is a little tricky – since it doesn't track methods.
-There are some hacky ways to try and work around this but in C# we can use `Roslyn` to get the changes for us.
-The implementation for this is a little more complex than the first example, so I created a small .NET project called [DebtCollector.NET](https://github.com/pureooze/DebtCollector.NET) that can be used for this.
+In C# we can use `Roslyn` to get the changes for us and I created a small .NET project called [DebtCollector.NET](https://github.com/pureooze/DebtCollector.NET) that can be used for this.
 It's a simple library that uses `LibGit2Sharp` to extract data out of git and `Roslyn` to process the code.

 These are the results for the `TwitchConnection.cs` file: